EmployeeIssues.comU.S. Employee Rights in Plain English

 Veterans' Employment and Training Service (VETS)

-A government office under the Department of Labor, it helps veterans to succeed in the 21st century workforce, by maximizing their employment opportunities, protecting their employment rights and meeting labor-market demands with qualified veterans.
+As a government office under the Department of Labor, it helps veterans to succeed in the 21st century workforce by maximizing their employment opportunities, protecting their employment rights and meeting labor-market demands with qualified veterans.
 Includes resources for researching related laws, such as the Uniformed Services Employment and Reemployment Rights Act, Veterans' Employment Opportunities Act of 1998 and Vietnam Era Veterans' Readjustment Assistance Act of 1974.
-To determine your eligibility for veterans' preference in government hiring and retention, see the Veterans' Preference Advisor.
+To determine your eligibility for veterans' preference in hiring and retention for Federal government jobs, see the Veterans' Preference Advisor.
 See also Department of Veteran Affairs.

 Search Tips